Shaik-Muj/Classical-ML-Essentials/README.md

   Hyperparameter tuning using GridSearchCV and RandomizedSearchCV.

 - **04_Regression**
-  Will include Linear Regression, Ridge, Lasso, and tree-based regressors with MSE, RMSE, and R² evaluation.
+  Linear Regression, Ridge, Lasso, and tree-based regressors with MSE, RMSE, and R² evaluation.

 ## Tech Stack